aforward9600/pokemonpalette/README.md

   - Bide's accumulated damage bytes are now both set to zero on an enemy faint in order to prevent desync
   - Jump Kick moves now do the correct recoil damage on a miss
   - The effects of Leech Seed and Toxic no longer stack
+  - Trapping effects only clear the hyperbeam recharge bit on a hit, preventing its automatic use on a miss
+  - Trapping move PP can no longer underflow due to an opponent switching pkmn
+  - Raging and Thrashing no longer suffers from accuracy degradation
+  - Breaking a substitute does not nullify explosion/self-destruct, hyper beam recharge, or recoil damage
+  - Hyper beam must recharge if it misses or knocks out the opposing pkmn

 - Misc. fixes
   - Great ball has a ball factor of 12 now
   - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
   - Stone evolutions cannot be triggered via level-up anymore
   - Catching a transformed pokemon no longer defaults to catching a ditto
+  - Returning from the status screen when an opponent is in substitute/minimize no longer glitches the graphics
+  - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled
+  - PC graphic restored to celadon hotel
+  - A tile in cinnabar mansion 3f is slightly modified to prevent getting permanently stuck
+  - Ether and elixer now account for PP-ups used when determining if move is at full PP

 - Bugfixes & tweaks involving Counter...oh boy here we go:
   - works against BIRD type, which is now typeless and assigned only to STRUGGLE